Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### HubSpot

 Do you have a thing for digital marketing?
 If so, HubSpot.com is a complete marketing, sales, and service software website.
-There platform allows marketers and sales professionals to earn commissions by recommending HubSpot's comprehensive CRM and marketing software, aiding businesses in their marketing and customer service strategies.
+There platform allows marketers and sales professionals to earn commissions by recommending HubSpot's comprehensive CRM and marketing software, aiding businesses in their marketing and customer service strategies;

 _Payment Threshold:_ $50,